Pychangeric/cinesphere/README.md

 >  $ pip install -r requirements.txt
 To install all requirements

-> $ python3 manage.py runserver
-Then run server with the above command
 *****
 ## Live Link
 Or you can access the web application directly via this [LINK.](link.com/)